+5.1 Refer to Appendix 1 for the recommended dimensions and placement of obstacles for standard arena trial.
+The positioning of the obstacles may be altered to best suit the venue.

+5.2 Scale of points for obstacles: gap 3, race 4, bridge 8, pen 10.
+These points are to be deducted if the competitor fails to negotiate the obstacle within the time limit allowed for the trial.

+5.3 No competitor shall be allowed on the trial course with any dogs prior to or during the currency of the trial except when directed by the judge or trial steward.

+Under circumstances such as other attempts have failed, to avoid injury or duress to the sheep, or to save time, a handler will be permitted to remove the sheep from the ground with a dog which is entered, but has not competed.

-- 5.1 Refer to Appendix 1 for the recommended dimensions and placement of obstacles for standard arena trial.
-The positioning of the obstacles may be altered to best suit the venue. - 5.2 Scale of points for obstacles: gap 3, race 4, bridge 8, pen 10.
-These points are to be deducted if the competitor fails to negotiate the obstacle within the time limit allowed for the trial. - 5.3 No competitor shall be allowed on the trial course with any dogs prior to or during the currency of the trial except when directed by the judge or trial steward. - 5.4 The owner or nominee of any dog allowed to run loose by mistake (or otherwise) while a trial is in progress or causes any other interference, may be fined to the amount as determined by Council.
+5.4 The owner or nominee of any dog allowed to run loose by mistake (or otherwise) while a trial is in progress or causes any other interference, may be fined to the amount as determined by Council.